What is a cat hairball and why do cats get them?

 Hairballs are generally about an inch long, but can be as long as five inches and an inch thick.
 They are usually a similar colour to your cat’s fur, but slightly darker, due to food and other gastric secretions from the digestive system.

-What can you do to prevent hairballs?
+How can you prevent cat hairballs?

 Help your cat manage its fur intake by regularly giving them a groom.
 This will help keep your cat’s coat in good condition and reduce the amount of work your cat has to do to keep it clean and tidy and minimise the amount of fur that will get swallowed.